-Now, you can keep up with Bombay Hook bird sightings on your computer with eBird, which lists sightings entered into the refuge's eBird sightings list.
+You can keep up with Bombay Hook bird sightings on your computer with eBird, which lists sightings entered into the refuge's eBird sightings list.
 Be sure to enter your sightings whenever you bird here.

 Resources for Birding at Bombay Hook NWR